 \subsection{Related Literature}

-The herein considered methodology of combining resilience and mixed criticality for physical layer resource management is related to works residing in the domains of resilience (especially network resilience), robustness, reliability, and mixed criticality of communication systems.
+The considered methodology of combining resilience and mixed criticality for physical layer resource management in this paper is related to works residing in the domains of resilience (especially network resilience), robustness, reliability, and mixed criticality of communication systems.
 Additionally, there are recent related works considering the RSMA paradigm.